CVE-2018-14773: Remove support for legacy and risky HTTP headers

 The patch for this issue is available here for branch 2.8.

-I would like to thank the Drupal Security Team for reporting the issue and Nicolas Grekas for fixing it.
+I would like to thank James Kettle for reporting the issue to the Drupal Security Team, the Drupal Security Team for reporting the issue to Symfony and Nicolas Grekas for fixing it.

 Comments are closed.